UnbloktTechnology/nexeraid-examples/v2/python-js/README.md

 ## pre-requisite :

 To run this example dApp, you need:
-	•	Access to the Compilot dashboard with an API key.
+	•	Access to the ComPilot dashboard with an API key.
 	•	A workflow set up in your workspace.
-	•	User authentication before opening a Compilot session, with a unique ID for this user (such as an email address or another ID).
+	•	User authentication before opening a ComPilot session, with a unique ID for this user (such as an email address or another ID).
    .
 Python 3.x
    .   pip
    .   virtualenv (recommended)